alexcravalho/CrashStats/README.md

       (You should see the message "Database complete" on your terminal)

 5. Start the local Express server
-  In the terminal run:
+  - In the terminal run
     - npm start

 6. The Application is ready to use:
   - Navigate to 'http://localhost:7000' on any browser